kiwicom/orbit/packages/orbit-tailwind-preset/README.md

 ```

 The `content` property is required for Tailwind to [know which files to scan for classes](https://tailwindcss.com/docs/content-configuration).
 It should include the path to all your source files that use Tailwind classes.
 The path to the `@kiwicom/orbit-components` package is required for the component-specific classes to be scanned and built into the final CSS.
 (The `require.resolve` ensures it works inside of monorepos too).

+The `theme` property allows you to override some specific values of the default theme.
+In particular, if you need to customize the font family, you can change the `base` font family like in the example above.

 The `presets` property is required for Tailwind to [know which presets to use](https://tailwindcss.com/docs/presets).
 It should include the `orbitComponentsPreset` function, which returns the Orbit Tailwind preset.